-Once there, though, you’re treated to first-class service and an imaginative, molecular cocktail list courtesy of award-winning bartender Edward Quatermass.
+Once there, though, you’re treated to first-class service and an imaginative, molecular cocktail list designed by award-winning bartender Edward Quatermass.
 Tie it in with a show at nearby QPAC or dinner at one of the swish eateries dotted along the lane.

 Looking uphill towards the city you get an oddly narrow perspective of the CBD, Brisbane’s offices and apartment towers clustering together to look like a shimmering citadel.

 Saturday nights mean an overflow of beautiful people (and a dress code, so you’re aware).
-Instead, maybe hit their list earlier in the day for an afternoon Stoner Sangria or pre-dinner Essence of Thyme.
+Instead, maybe hit their list earlier in the day for an afternoon Petite Pablo (aka honeycomb margarita) or pre-dinner Apple Pie Martini.

 The Cloakroom Bar shifted the goalposts for Brisbane drinking culture when it opened in 2017.
 A totally bespoke experience, the cocktail waiter will ask what you usually drink and then assign the bartender to make something fine-tuned to your tastes.